 The gardens of the wealthy in old England were formal and manicured.
 In contrast, “cottage” gardens were delightfully haphazard, mixing veggies, herbs and hardy perennials.
 Today, many gardeners want to bring the charm of the cottage garden into their own yards.

-A true cottage garden requires a bit of backyard, but even those without this can achieve the appealing look with a cottage garden in containers on a patio or front porch.
+A true cottage garden requires a bit of backyard, but even those without one can achieve the appealing look with a cottage garden in containers on a patio, front porch or balcony.
 Read on for information about container-grown cottage gardens and tips on how to grow a cottage garden in planters.

 Potted Cottage Gardens

 If you love the natural look of a cottage garden but just don’t have the time or space, you can start growing a cottage garden in planters.
 A cottage garden in containers allows you to capture the essence of this look without a lot of fuss or expense.

 Potted cottage gardens work well in small patios or decks since you can shift the containers in and out of the sun as they become ready for the limelight.
 For the best luck in growing cottage gardens in planters, use a variety of pots that offer a succession of changing displays from spring through fall.